updated

 A woman has been killed during a shark attack at Kylie’s Beach on the NSW north coast.
 Credit: NSW National Parks & Wildlife

-A woman has been killed, and a man has been injured during a horror shark attack at a beach in a remote area of NSW.
+A woman has been killed and a man has miraculously survived with the help of an heroic bystander after a horror shark attack at a remote beach in northern NSW.

-Police issued a statement detailing how “witnesses assisted the pair prior to the arrival of NSW Ambulance paramedics, however, the woman died at the scene”.
+Witnesses assisted the pair before the arrival of NSW Ambulance paramedics, however, the woman died at the scene.

 Sign up to The Nightly's newsletters.